HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 ![wk3-gridworld-state-all-eq.png](wk3-gridworld-state-all-eq.png)

-The value of each variable can be found as these are 4 simultaneous equations for 4 variables.
+The value of each variable can be found as this is a system of 4 linear equations with 4 variables.

 ![wk3-gridworld-state-values.png](wk3-gridworld-state-values.png)

-The Bellman equation reduced an unmanageable infinite sum over possible futures into a tractable linear algebra problem.
+The Bellman equation reduced an unmanageable infinite sum over possible futures into a tractable algebra problem.

 ![wk3-bellman-limitations.png](wk3-bellman-limitations.png)